steadylearner/Rust-Full-Stack/README.md

 * Include email verification for the login process.
 * (Refer to this. https://github.com/eightBEC/fastapi-ml-skeleton)
 * Use httpx to make async request inside it.

-Rust

-* tinydb
-* Include regex to the production code and test it work at with-javascript/
-* Read [leftpad](https://github.com/steadylearner/leftpad-rs) and [cargo-wipe](https://github.com/steadylearner/cargo-wipe) and [a blog post](https://asquera.de/blog/2018-01-20/getting-started-with-rust-on-the-command-line/).
-Then, make a cargo binary to share.

 Golang